About the Destination

-Stay at our luxurious Ubud villa resort and discover exotic Ubud with its rich cultural heritage and history.
 For over a century, since becoming a Dutch protectorate in 1900 at its own request, Ubud has been a centre for traditional arts and culture.
 In the 1930s, when foreign artists were encouraged by the royal family to take up residence in the town, Ubud became a base for the likes of Walter Spies and Rudolph Bonnet, who were instrumental in promoting an understanding of Balinese art and cultural heritage worldwide.
 From the 1960s onwards, intrepid travellers began to arrive in earnest, drawn by its hive of creative energy.
-Since then, Ubud has developed into a world-class international destination while still maintaining its integrity as the centre of Balinese art and culture.
-Guests of Alila Ubud Resort Payangan Bali have a chance to experience unforgettable adventures and enjoy the very best this enchanting island has to offer.
+Since then, Ubud has developed into a world-class international destination while maintaining its integrity as the centre of Balinese arts and culture.
+Stay at our luxurious Ubud villa resort and experience the very best this enchanting island has to offer.

 Our Leisure Concierge Top Picks